Globe shifts course as JAZA exits; banker Consing takes chair

 Consing’s appointment brings a distinctly financial lens to Globe’s top post.

-Globe reported a net income of P23.3 billion in 2025, down 4.1 percent from P24.3 billion in 2024, as higher depreciation and interest expenses weighed on earnings.
+In 2025, Globe reported a net income of P23.3 billion, down 4.1 percent from P24.3 billion in 2024, as higher depreciation and interest expenses weighed on earnings.